-Do you have a business as an LLC with yourself as the only owner?
-How you pay your business taxes is a bit tricky and this business type seems to be confusing to many including how they pay business taxes.
+Some businesses operate as an LLC with only one owner.
+This single owner business type can be confusing to many including how they pay business taxes.
 So, here are some answers to the most common questions about tax filing and payment.

 What Is a Single-Member LLC?

 A limited liability company with only one owner is called a Single-member LLC (SMLLC).
 An LLC is a business entity that separates the business from the owner, offering some liability protection.
 It also is a pass-through taxing entity that allows the owner to pay the income taxes of the business on his or her personal tax return.

 Most businesses need what's called (rather confusingly) an Employer ID Number (EIN).
 This number is used as a social security number for a business.
 Even businesses without employees often need an employer ID number.
 An LLC does need an EIN, even with no employees.

 To apply for an EIN, you need to file Form SS-4.
 This application can be completed online or over the phone, and you can receive your EIN immediately.